gajus/doll/README.md

 	->fetch(PDO::FETCH_COLUMN);
 ```

-In case you forgot, native PDO implementation requires you to store the PDOStatement object.
+In case you forgot, native PDO implementation requires you to store the PDOStatement object:

 ```php
 $sth = $db->prepare("SELECT ?;");